 Who will be working with you?

-Beth is a member of numerous professional organizations including the MAC, Association for Conflict Resolution, Colorado Bar Association, Boulder County Bar Association, Boulder Interdisciplinary Committee, and Association for Psychological Type International.
+Beth is a member of numerous professional organizations including the MAC, Association for Conflict Resolution, Colorado Bar Association, Boulder County Bar Association, Boulder Interdisciplinary Committee, and Association of Family and Conciliation Courts.
 She participates in many continuing legal and mediation education programs.

 * MBTI, Myers-Briggs, and Myers-Briggs Type Indicator are trademarks or registered trademarks of the Myers-Briggs Type Indicator Trust in the United States and other countries.